Dear Comrade: Plot

-The movie revolves around Bobby, a leftist student union leader with anger management issues.
+Bobby is a leftist student union leader with anger management issues.
 He fights with a local politician, Bulliah's brother, who had caused a girl from his college to attempt suicide due to repeated harassment.
 Bobby runs into Lilly, who causes him a minor accident while returning from lock-up.
 He learns that Lilly is his childhood friend, the cousin of his neighbour Jaya.

-Bobby falls in love with her.
-However, Lilly tells Bobby to resolve conflicts internally rather than engage in fights and shares that her brother died in a college fight.
+Bobby falls in love with Lilly.
+However, she tells him to resolve conflicts internally rather than engage in fights and shares that her brother died in a college fight.

 During Jaya's marriage, Bobby confesses his love for Lilly but is rejected by her.
 Bobby agrees to rectify his excessive aggression.
-Their love blossoms until Bobby is drawn into a fight with Bulliah's brother's gang, leading to the death of Bulliah's brother.
+Their love blossoms until Bobby is drawn into a fight with Bulliah's brother's gang, leading to Bulliah's brother's death.
 Lilly advises Bobby to give up his violent ways.
 She gives him an ultimatum to choose between his anger and her.
 Bobby loses his temper and pushes Lilly out of the hospital, telling her to get lost.
-Later Bobby realises his mistake and tries to reach out to Lilly.
-He leaves home to find inner peace and joins a group working on a project on Sound healing.
+Later, he realises his mistake and tries to reach out to Lilly.
+He leaves home to find inner peace and joins a group working on a sound healing project.

 Three years later, Bobby and his team go to Hyderabad to meet a doctor.
 They see Jaya and her husband, who ask Bobby if he visited Lilly in the hospital.
 Bobby learns that Lilly had an accident.
-He takes her on a road trip heal her.

-Lilly returns to her house and meets the doctor who warns her of hidden pain inside.
-Bobby dismisses this and gives her his Digital voice recorder to listen to if she feels pain.
+He takes her on a road trip to heal her.
+Lilly returns to her house and meets the doctor, who warns her of hidden pain inside.
+Bobby dismisses this and gives her his digital voice recorder to listen to if she feels pain.
 They are invited to their friends' wedding, where Lilly is impressed by Bobby's newfound maturity.
 She asks Bobby to marry her, but Bobby states there is no urgency for their marriage.
 To his surprise, Lilly reveals that she has given up cricket for good.

 One day, Bobby spots Lilly's former teammate and friend Rubina, who tells him the truth: Lilly's team won a high-profile tournament and was named the "best player".
 Ramesh Rao, a south-zone selector for BCCI, demanded Lilly sleep with him to get selected for the national team.
-Lilly refused to lodge any complaint due to fear of confrontation, but Rubina complains on her behalf.
-Ramesh Rao physically assaulted both Lilly and Rubina.
+Lilly refused to lodge a complaint due to fear of confrontation, but Rubina complained on her behalf.
+Rao physically assaulted both Lilly and Rubina.
 Bobby becomes furious but breaks down in front of Lilly, apologising for leaving her, and Lilly is touched.
-Bobby takes her to the police station where he lodges an official complaint against Rao.
+Bobby takes her to the police station, where he lodges an official complaint against Rao.